hossamnasser938/api-request-biolerplate-actions/README.md

 };
 ```

-This is how a basic api request action should look like.
+This is how a basic api request action creator should look like.

-- To get these actions handled for you in a given reducer, wrap your reducer with `highOrderReducer`:
+- To get these boilerplate actions handled for you in a given reducer, wrap your reducer with `highOrderReducer`:

 ```js
 import {highOrderReducer} from 'api-request-boilerplate-actions';